£575.00 Excluding VAT

 Who should attend this course?

 If you’re looking to improve the way you plan your business and save money by introducing statistical forecasting then this course is ideal.
 It is designed for anyone involved in business, operational & strategic planning roles and monitoring & analysing organisational performance.

-The course will held online using Zoom software.
-The 12 hours will be spread over the 3 days of 14th, 15th & 16th July 2021.
+The course will held online.
+The 12 hours will be spread over the 3 days of 10th, 11th & 12th November 2021.
 Each day will start at 0930 and finish at 1430 allowing for breaks after each hour.
 Our preference is to use Zoom but we are happy to use Teams if a majority of delegates prefer to use this.
 Please state in your booking which you would prefer to use.

 The course fee is £575 +VAT per person.

 In order to get the most out of this course, participants will require:

 - A laptop with Microsoft Excel installed.
 A spreadsheet with the data to be analysed during the course will be emailed to you before the course.

 - Completion of a pre-course online questionnaire before attending the course.